MultigamingNoobs/DPHS/README.md

 ###Installation:###
 Place all files on your Webspace, open the stats in your Browser (ex. http://www.yourdomain.com/DBHS/) and fill in all fields.<br>
 Check if the file "includes/install.php" is deleted, if not delete it manually.<br>
-It could happen that the folder "images" and the files "includes/config.php" and "includes/install.php" must be set to CHMOD/permission 777 manually.<br>
+It could happen that the folder "images" and "includes" and the files "includes/config.php" and "includes/install.php" must be set to CHMOD/permission 777 manually.<br>
 DONE

 ###Update:###